caodoc/caodoc.github.io/themes/chloe/content/_index.md

 Is this your first time to this page?
 Don't worry, this is **caodoc** and welcome to ***caodoc's not a very complicated page*** for random things which I think are interesting.

 About myself, I'm a hobbyist programmer who wants to know more about modern technologies.
-Competitive programming & front-end development are two things I'm currently learning.
+I'm currently learning front-end development.

 # Projects
 I haven't contributed to any projects.. yet.